-I gravitate to using ziplock bags, but I know that if I’m not careful, the price can add up!
+I gravitate to using Ziploc bags, but I know that if I’m not careful, the price can add up!
 For better cost savings, use a bowl to mix the ingredients together.

-Peel the carrots (or if you like, leave the peels on for extra nutrients!) and toss with the olive oil/balsamic mixture.
-Spread them out on a sheet pan.
-Place in the oven for 20 minutes.
-Check on them half way through and toss if the bottoms are starting to turn brown.
+Step Three: Spread them out on a sheet pan.
+Place them in the oven for 20 minutes at 425 degrees.
+Check on them half way through and toss when the bottoms start to brown.

 - Use Baby Carrots if you can’t find the organic ones.
-Dry off the bagged carrots as they hold so much moisture that the olive oil/rosemary mixture will not stick to them well.
+Dry off the bagged baby carrots as they hold so much moisture that the olive oil/rosemary mixture will not stick to them well.

 - Add Golden Beets.
 We are used to cooking with the dark red beets, but it is fun to mix it up and add in some golden beets.
 I can’t taste the difference, but it adds a neat color variation for the presentation.

 There are so many way to modify this recipe by changing up the ingredients that are mixed with the vegetables.
 Here are four ways to get you started: